-Whenever you create an SPL program in a PolarDB database compatible with Oracle, the EXECUTE privilege is automatically granted to the PUBLIC group by default.
+Whenever you create an SPL program in a PolarDB-O, the EXECUTE privilege is automatically granted to the PUBLIC group by default.
 Therefore, any user can immediately execute the program.

 This default privilege can be removed by using the REVOKE EXECUTE statement.
 Example:

 REVOKE EXECUTE ON PROCEDURE list_emp FROM PUBLIC;

 Then explicit the EXECUTE privilege on the program can be granted to individual users or groups.

 Now, User john can execute the list_emp program.
 Other users who do not meet any of the conditions listed at the beginning of this section cannot.

 After a program begins execution, the next aspect of security is what privilege checks occur if the program attempts to perform an action on any database object including:

 - Reading or modifying table or view data

 - Creating, modifying, or deleting a database object such as a table, view, index, or sequence